 For example, if you're spending too much on eating out or buying lunch, try cooking at home more often.
-If you have a lot of subscriptions, see if there are any you can live without and consider canceling an expensive subscription service.
+If you have a lot of subscriptions, see if there are any you can live without and consider canceling a subscription service.
 There are plenty of ways to save money and build wealth, get creative!

 Set up a savings account